PayDock/e-commerce-powerboard-commercetools-npm/README.md

 }
 ```

-### 4. Add function initialize PowerBoard checkout.
+### 4. Add a function that initializes the PowerBoard checkout

-Function is responsible for
+The following function initializes the PowerBoard checkout.
+You can use this function to:

 - Get the parameters
-- Creating a widget
+- Create a widget
-- Display of payment methods
+- Display payment methods
-- Widget storage and event handling
+- Use widget storage and event handling

-Create a new widget
+1. Create a new widget.

 ```javascript
 function initPowerboardCheckout(paymentMethod, paydockStore, configuration, PowerboardCommercetoolWidget) {